 ERG Spotlight: Rainbow Stack

-Cory Fairchild (he/him), a product manager at Elastic, is part of the new leadership team at Rainbow Stack.
+Cory Mangini (he/him), a senior product manager at Elastic, is part of the leadership team at Rainbow Stack.
 His involvement with Rainbow Stack started right away—the group was one of the reasons he joined Elastic in January 2022.
 He was part of a similar group at a previous employer and he knew he wanted to only work for an inclusive company that offered a resource group for LGBTQIA+.

 "My brother has worked at Elastic for years and I saw how leadership upholds the 'As YOU, Are' value very authentically,” Cory said.
 “The Source Code wasn't just a wall poster, it's what the company is.”